yeashire/portfolio_project_1_/README.md

 + ### Services Page

     * The services page has tree images
-    * Under each image users can find type of therapy provided
+    * Under each image users can find the type of therapy provided
-    * The bottom part of page hass fees specifiing the individual category
+    * The bottom part of the page has fees specifying the individual category

 ![Services Page](documentation/services_page.png)
 ---